 Consider the following allergen sources that could be causing problems in your workplace.

 Many people have allergic reactions to certain cleaning chemicals.
 If you or your coworkers are having an allergic reaction and you’ve had allergic reactions to cleansing products in the past, consider looking into the products used to clean toilets, windows and floors.
 If your goal is to find ways to make your life better in the workplace, maintaining a clean and healthy environment is a great start.

 Carpeting and Upholstery

 Professional carpet cleaners also make your office a safer, healthier place to be.
-Carpets, as well as area rugs and upholstered furniture, act as giant filters, trapping allergens, bacteria, dust, pollen and other unhealthy particles and keeping them out of the air we breathe.
+Carpets, as well as area rugs and upholstered furniture, act as giant filters, trapping dust, pollen, and other unhealthy particles and keeping them out of the air we breathe.
 Regular vacuuming by a professional carpet and upholstery cleaner is helpful, but, just like an air filter, carpets and other soft furnishings become full over time and must be deep cleaned to remain most effective at trapping particulates as they settle from the air.

 Air Filtration Systems

 Air quality is especially important for people with asthma and airborne allergy symptoms.
 A lot of people have allergic reactions to tree, grass and weed pollen.
 If your place of work doesn't have an effective air filtration system, these people will suffer the greatest consequences.
 Standard recommended practice is to replace filters at the beginning of each allergy season.
 Keeping the air circulating through the workplace as clean and fresh as possible could make an immediate difference in improving the well-being of everyone in the office.